Our in-situ conservation partners help animals in their natural habitat.

 Registered charity number: 261103671

-We’re lucky to have a breeding pair of red panda at Folly Farm as part of a European Endangered Species Breeding Programme (EEP), so we’re already doing our bit for the captive population.
-But helping their wild cousins is an equally important part of our conservation work.
+Helping the wild cousins of our red panda is an important part of our conservation work.
 We’ve partnered with the Red Panda Network to raise awareness of, and money for, the vital work they do to monitor and protect the declining population of wild red pandas.

-We’re proud to have previously sponsored ‘Forest Guardians’, who are employed by the Red Panda Network to monitor and protect red panda habitats, as well as educate communities on red panda conservation.
-Our latest donation in November 2021 is going towards the First Panda Challenge which will help Red Panda Network through it’s kind supporters to double donations made in November and December.
+We’re proud to have previously sponsored a ‘Forest Guardian’, who are employed by the Red Panda Network to monitor and protect red panda habitats, as well as educate communities on red panda conservation.

 Photo: Menuka Bhattarai, working to protect red pandas in the wild